johannaleal/readme-generator/readme.md

 This application is covered under license: MIT License.

 ## Contributing
-If you would like to contribute to this repository, please contact me via email below to discuss the changes you wish to make.
+If you would like to contribute to this repository, please contact me via the email below to discuss the changes you wish to make.

 ## Tests
-To test follow these instructions:
+To test, follow these instructions:
 1. Type in terminal:
     > node index.js
 2. Follow all the prompts and enter data.
 3. When the file has been successfully created you will get a success message.
 4. Go to your application directory and verify that the ReadMe file is there.
 5. Open it and verify that all the data you entered is there.

+_NOTE: FOR TESTING PURPOSES I NAMED THE OUTPUT FILE README_TEST.MD SO AS NOT TO OVERWRITE MY ACTUAL README FILE.
+YOU CAN CHANGE THIS IN THE writeUserInfo CONST._

 ## Questions
 ### Contact Information: